Job Scheduler

-Slurm Workload Manager is MSI's new Job Scheduler
+Slurm Workload Manager is MSI's job scheduler

 How does the transition to Slurm impact my work on MSI systems?